oneminch/Notes/AWS.md

 - ephemeral
     - if hardware fails, there is risk of data loss
     - use cases - buffer, cache, temporary data
-    - backing up is the responsibility of a customer
+    - backing up is the responsibility of the customer
 ##### Elastic File System (EFS)

 - cross-AZ, managed network FS (NFS)